Data extracted in March 2026

 Due to differences in the timing and formal recognition of changing patterns of family formation and dissolution, these concepts have become more difficult to measure in practice.
 Analysts of demographic statistics therefore have access to relatively few complete and reliable data sets with which to make comparisons over time and between or within countries.

 The EU has been going through a period of demographic and societal change.
-The outbreak of the COVID-19 pandemic, in 2020, will have a lasting impact on the way we live and work together.
-The outbreak came at a time when Europe had already been going through a period of profound demographic and societal change.
-On 17 January 2023, the European Commission published the Staff Working Document on The impact of demographic change in a changing environment which provides further analysis of the demographic consequences of the COVID-19 pandemic.
-More information of the work of the European Commission 2019-2024 to tackle the impact of demographic change in Europe can be found in the European Commission dedicated pages.
+On 17 January 2023, the European Commission published the Staff Working Document on The impact of demographic change in a changing environment which provides further analysis of the demographic changes.
+In response to the June 2023 European Council conclusions, on 11 October 2023, the Commission put forward a toolbox to support Member States in addressing demographic challenges and their impact on Europe's competitive edge.
+More information of the work of the European Commission 2024-2029 can be found in the European Commission dedicated pages.

 Other articles